ProlificsPanther/DockerPanther/README.md

 ### Panther on Docker Desktop for Windows

-**Prerequisites:** Install Docker Desktop with WSL(it will install with Docker Desktop) on Windows 10.
+**Prerequisites:** Install Docker Desktop with WSL(Installed with Docker Desktop) on Windows 10.
 Please follow the link to setup [Docker Desktop](https://docs.docker.com/desktop/windows/install/)

 Step-1: Open command prompt or Windows PowerShell terminal to pull a docker-panther-trial image using command:
  `docker pull prolificspanther/docker-panther-trial`